 The best wireless gaming headset

-If you've ever had as much trouble finding a comfortable headset as I have, then the Steelseries Arctis 7 is a revelation.
-Its ski-goggle headband might not look as comfy as other headsets with fistfuls of padding to their name, but its clever suspension design means the steel frame never actually touches your head, allowing me to wear it for hours and hours without issue.
-Whereas other headsets often always leave me with a vice-like headache after 30 minutes, the Arctis 7 just lets me get on with playing games.
+If you've ever had particular trouble in finding a comfortable headset, then the Steelseries Arctis 7 is a revelation.
+Its ski-goggle headband might not look as comfy as other headsets with fistfuls of padding to their name, but its clever suspension design means the steel frame never actually touches your head, allowing for hours of use without issue.

 What's more, its wireless transmitter isn't just a little USB stick - it's got its own cable, so you can position it wherever you like for the best signal.
 You also get a regular 3.5mm audio cable so you can use it as a wired headset as well if you prefer.

-The Arctis 7 is more expensive than other wireless headsets on this list, but it does come with a couple of extra handy features, such as its ChatMix slider.
+The Arctis 7 is more expensive than a lot of other wireless headsets, including the ones on this list, but it does come with handy extras like its ChatMix slider.
 This lets you filter out all game music to focus solely on your multiplayer chat, and it works vice-versa as well, helping you drown out those screaming 11-year-olds who can't believe you didn't make that headshot from halfway across the map.

 Read more in our Steelseries Arctis 7 review